 There are additional log sources that I’ve neglected, like proxy servers, load balancers, and cloud management systems, to just name a few, but this isn’t meant to be an exhaustive list.
 Hopefully, after reviewing these ten log types, you gain a little perspective into what would be relevant for your situation.
 It’s also something to keep in mind as new hardware and software enters your infrastructure.

 Whether you choose one, all, or none of these as potential log sources to monitor is dependent on your exact needs.
-Simply thinking about what types of log monitoring you need moving forward could help you choose those relevant to your situation.
+Simply thinking about what types of monitoring or log analysis tool you need moving forward could help you choose those relevant to your situation.
 Every bit of information can help you gain a deeper understanding of your infrastructure and how to best handle its care and feeding.
 Remember, it’s not if something will go sideways, it’s when.
 Having the best log types to back up your decision-making can be a welcome tool in your IT arsenal.